cometbft/cometbft/docs/architecture/tendermint-core/adr-042-state-sync.md

 Additionally the propsosals tend to vary on how they provide safety properties.

-**LightClient** Where a client can aquire the merkle root from the block headers synchronized from a trusted validator set.
+**LightClient** Where a client can acquire the merkle root from the block headers synchronized from a trusted validator set.
 Subsets of the application state, called chunks can therefore be validated on receipt to ensure each chunk is part of the merkle root.